Tuning Terahertz Optomechanics of MoS2 Bilayers with Homogeneous In-plane Strain

 The substrate-dependent evolution of the $A_{1g}$ and $E_{2g}^1$ modes for MoS$_2$ MLs (circles) and BLs (squares) is shown in Fig.~\ref{fig:3}(a).
-Frequencies of individual flakes appear in lighter-colored symbols, from which average values (larger, opaque symbols) were obtained.
-With average values of 12.05~THz and 12.14~THz for MLs and BLs, the A$_{1g}$ mode has negligible substrate dependence \cite{supmat}.
-In contrast, the E$_{2g}^1$ mode redshifts, reflecting a greater tensile strain when on \SiO\ than on \SiN\ \cite{supmat}.
+Frequencies of individual flakes were obtained by fitting a Lorentzian profile to each peak.
+They appear in lighter-colored symbols, from which average values (larger, opaque symbols) were calculated.
+The $A_{1g}$ mode has a negligible substrate dependence \cite{supmat} with average values of 12.05 THz and 12.14 THz (402~cm$^{-1}$ and 405~cm$^{-1}$) for MLs and BLs, respectively.
+In contrast, the $E_{2g}^1$ mode redshifts, reflecting a greater tensile strain when on \SiO\ than on \SiN\ (section S5 in Ref.~\cite{supmat}).
+(Alternative fits based on Gaussians gave almost identical frequencies; see Table SI in Ref.~\cite{supmat}.
+The Raman spectra of Fig.~\ref{fig:2} and Figs.~S4, S6 and S8 on Ref.~\cite{supmat} were fitted against Gaussians.)